Entrepreneur-in-Residence

 Investor-in-Residence

-The Washington Clean Energy Testbeds has partnered with cleantech investment group, E8 Angels, to establish an Investor-in-Residence (IIR) program.
-The IIR provides free consultations on funding proposals, investor pitches, financial strategy, fundraising, and strategic partnerships to cleantech entrepreneurs and startups via regular office hours.
+The Washington Clean Energy Testbeds has partnered with E8, a climate tech angel investment group based in the Pacific Northwest, to establish an Investor-in-Residence (IIR) program.
+The IIR provides free consultations on funding proposals, investor pitches, financial strategy, fundraising, and strategic partnerships to climate tech entrepreneurs and startups via regular office hours.

 Jeff Canin

-Jeff Canin is a member of the Board of Directors at E8, a cleantech-oriented angel investment group, and a co-manager of E8’s venture fund.
+Jeff Canin is the Testbeds Investor-in-Residence, a VertueLab board member; and a co-manager of the E8 Fund.
 Jeff’s career includes extensive experience in financial services and venture capital.
 His current efforts are focused on providing advisory services to early-stage companies and university technology commercialization spinouts.

 To schedule a meeting with Jeff, contact wcet@uw.edu.